Charmain-Bonareri/charmains-portfolio/README.md

 * CSS - CSS is the language we use to style an HTML document.
 * Java Script - JavaScript is the programming language of the Web.

+## Development
+Want to contribute?

+To fix a bug or enhance an existing module, follow these steps:
+- Fork the repo
+- Create a new branch (git checkout -b improve-feature)
+- Make the appropriate changes in the files
+- Add changes to reflect the changes made
+- Commit your changes (git commit -am 'Improve feature')
+- Push to the branch (git push origin improve-feature)
+- Create a Pull Request

+## Known Bugs

+\*If you find a bug (the website couldn't handle the query and or gave undesired results), kindly open an issue here by including your search query and the expected result.

+If you'd like to request a new function, feel free to do so by opening an issue here.
+Please include sample queries and their corresponding results.

 # Licence
 MIT Licence